rlipsc/polymorph/README.md

 Operations that remove rows from the *currently iterating* system in a work item block may invalidate the `item` template until the next row.

-This means that `item.entity.delete` makes `item` refer to a different entity and set of components, or even invalid memory!
+For example `item.entity.delete` or `item.entity.removeComponent` with components the system uses (both of which will cause the current row to be removed) causes `item` refer to a different entity and set of components, or even out of bounds memory!

 To force checking this condition each time `item` is accessed at run time, set `assertItem = true` in the `ECSSysOptions` passed when defining the system.
+This inserts an `assert` inside the `item` template to ensure it refers to the same row the iteration step started on, and that the row is within the system's item bounds.

+Alternatively, to perform compile time checking with destructive iteration pass `-d:ecsStrict` when compiling (see [compile switches](#compile-switches)).
+This will halt compilation when `item` is used after a system removes components that affect the iterating system, or if `item` is used after *any* delete operation.
+Note that this does not perform semantic analysis of the code, and will respond in the same to conditional remove/delete operations even when they are not triggered.

-To help with these cases without needing run time checks, the `entity` variable accessible in these blocks references the entity that the row *originally* started with, regardless of the system state.
-This can be useful when you want to perform destructive operations to the row (such as `delete` or `removeComponent` for a component the system uses, which causes the row to be removed) without worrying about the `item` being invalidated:
+To help with these cases without needing run time or compile time checks, the `entity` variable accessible in these blocks references the entity that the row *originally* started with, regardless of the system state.
+This can be useful when you want to perform destructive operations to the row without worrying about the `item` being invalidated:

   ```nim
   makeSystem("processEntities", [SomeComponent]):
     all: